Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/05. Reference vs. Embedded Sub Documents/README.md

 80% of the time you will use references, not embedded associations.
 So we will focus most of our attention on reference data.
 Careful what you embed and what you reference.
 Here is a [SO question](http://stackoverflow.com/questions/21302279/embedded-document-vs-reference-in-mongoose-design-model) that explains it well.

-*Embedd* information you always want whenever the parent document is returned, maybe like family members. *Reference* data you have to "populate" on demand in only some cases.
+*Embed* information you always want whenever the parent document is returned, maybe like family members. *Reference* data you have to "populate" on demand in only some cases.

   ```js
   // EMBEDDED